Joseph Hatch: Oil trade

 The Dunedin firm of Elder and Co had pioneered the sea elephant oiling industry on Macquarie Island from 1878 to 1884.
 Hatch's gang started with sea elephant bulls in 1887, but in 1889 with fewer bulls and the Norwegian development of a steam-pressure digestor which could extract oil from meat and bone as well as blubber and from smaller animals like penguins, Hatch realised the financial potential from harvesting the penguins on Macquarie Island.
 Of the four species of penguin on the island (rockhopper, king, royal and gentoo) the royal penguin was mainly used.
 Eventually, oiling plants were established at Lusitania Bay, South East Bay, The Nuggets, Hasselborough Bay and Bauer Bay.

 Hatch had a legal dispute with his captain, Jacob Eckhoff, over his ship, and there were three shipwrecks around the island (Gratitude, 1898; Clyde and Jessie Nichol 1910) with 20 deaths.
 The New Zealand Government was restricting the seal killing season from 1875, although Macquarie Island was unclaimed.
 By 1919 objections culminated in perhaps the first-ever international campaign to preserve wildlife, with Antarctic explorers like Douglas Mawson, Frank Hurley and Apsley Cherry-Garrard, supported by H. G. Wells in his story The Undying Fire and Baron Walter Rothschild.

 Hatch had supporters in New Zealand as well, including his fellow Southland politician Sir Joseph Ward and the Tasmanian state government in Australia.
 He got a seven-year oiling lease from the Tasmanian state government in 1905, and in 1912 the headquarters was moved to Hobart, Tasmania.
 In 1915, a new company, Southern Isles Exploitation Co., was established but by 1919 the Tasmanian government would extend the lease only for a year.
 In 1922 Hatch was a Nationalist candidate for the state seat of Denison, but he was not elected.
 By 1926, the company had collapsed, and Hatch lost his properties in Invercargill and Hobart.

 Family and death

 He married Sarah Annie Wilson in Melbourne, Australia, in 1869.
 They had three daughters and four sons.
-Hatch died in 1928, aged 91.
+Hatch continued travelling frequently between Australia and New Zealand well into his 80s – as late as 1922 standing for Parliament in Tasmania and being described as "constantly on the move between New Zealand, Australia and Tasmania in the pursuit of business".
+Hatch died in Hobart in 1928, aged 91.